National Advanced Placement English Program

 Summer Reading Requirements:

-I. All students freshman through junior grade levels: Please read a minimum of two novels that appear on our AP English Independent Reading List
+I. All students freshman through senior grade levels read two works that appear on our AP English Independent Reading List

 during the summer.
-Some of these books may be available as ebooks in the THS Library.
+Some of these books may be available as ebooks in the THS Library or online.
 You will only be able to access this account if you are currently in high school (sorry, incoming freshmen!)
 For instructions on how to access your account, click here THS Library Follett Shelf E-book Access Instructions

 Follow your specific grade level requirements!